Insect pests and climate change

-Climate change is altering ecosystems, favoring the expansion and impact of insect pests that affect public health, biodiversity, and agriculture.
-This represents a critical challenge, as the interaction between these species, the climate, and productive activities is complex and dynamic.
+Climate change alters ecosystems and favors the expansion and impact of insect pests that affect public health, biodiversity, and agriculture.

-The Insect Pests and Climate Change Research Ring (PIC²) project emerged as an interdisciplinary scientific response to this problem.
-Its objective is to generate in-depth knowledge about how insect pests respond to climate change and how these changes affect natural and productive systems.
+The Ring Project on Insect Pests and Climate Change (PIC²) emerges as a scientific and interdisciplinary proposal whose objective is to identify how insect pests respond to climate change and how these changes affect natural and productive systems.

 Our goals